The AWS re:Invent conference was held October 6–9, 2015 in Las Vegas.

 The AWS Elastic Load Balancing (ELB) capability distributes application traffic across multiple Elastic Cloud Computing (EC2) instances.
 ELB provides fault tolerance and seamlessly adjusts to changes in the amount and sources of traffic.
 ELB is quite flexible and can work across Availability Zones.
 It supports AWS Auto Scaling and complex architectures.

 For greater control, use one or more instances of NGINX Plus “below” ELB.
-NGINX Plus offers greater configuration control, precise logging, application health checks, session persistence, SSL termination, HTTP/2 termination, WebSocket support, caching, and on-the-fly reconfiguration of load-balanced server groups.
+NGINX Plus offers greater configuration control, precise logging, application health checks, session persistence, SSL termination, HTTP/2 termination, WebSocket support, caching, and dynamic reconfiguration of load-balanced server groups.
 To learn more, download our ebook, Five Reasons to Choose a Software Load Balancer.
 You can get basic configuration instructions in Load Balancing with NGINX and NGINX Plus, Part 1.

 Load balancing helps with several potential performance issues found in cloud environments: